-Sheila and Tom visit the new exhibit at the National Gallery: “Sense of Humor”,
+Sheila and Tom discuss the exhibit of photographer Dawoud Bey at the National Gallery of Art: the Birmingham Project.

 Sheila and Tom talk with Beverley Magennis, ceramic artist and novelist.

 Tom and Sheila talk about Rockwell’s “Four Freedoms” and other paintings, currently on exhibit at the George Washington University Museum of Art, in Washington DC.